-Keeping a bag at the ready means you can travel to the hospital without worrying that you forgot your slippers or favorite music.
-Don't forget items for your new arrival like an outfit for their trip home, a cozy travel blanket, and an infant car seat (many hospitals will not let you leave without first seeing your infant car seat).
+Keeping a bag at the ready means, you can travel to the hospital without worrying that you forgot your slippers or favorite music.
+Don't forget items for your new arrival, like an outfit for their trip home, a cozy travel blanket, and a top-ranked infant car seat (many hospitals will not let you leave without first seeing your infant car seat).
 Check out our list of suggestions to get you started:

 - Infant car seat is a must-have item to get your newborn home safely.
-If you travel by car, it is required by law, and most hospitals won't let you leave without one.
+It is required by law if you travel by car, and most hospitals won't let you leave without one.

 - Mom personal care items - We're talking toothbrush/paste, supplies for contacts, cleanser, lotion, medications, etc.

 - Clothing for mom - You'll want a change of clothes and an outfit to go home in.
-You will look about six months pregnant after birth, so plan a larger outfit for the trip home, and don't forget a nursing bra.
+You will look about six months pregnant after birth, so plan a larger outfit for the trip home, and don't forget one of the best nursing bras.

 - Socks - Your feet will be up and out and likely to get cold.
 Wearing socks is key, and compressions socks might be even more helpful doing double duty for warmth and swelling.

-- Camera - Whether you'll depend on your phone or a separate camera, be sure to bring something to capture the big day and include chargers, SD cards, and batteries for backup purposes.
+- Camera - Whether you depend on your phone or a separate camera, be sure to bring something to capture the big day and include chargers, SD cards, and batteries for backup purposes.